sul-dlss-deprecated/geohydra/README.md

     % bundle exec bin/assemble_data.rb /var/geomdtk/current/upload/druid

-To assemble the workspace, populate the geomdtk.stage directory with `_druid_.zip` files which contain the Shapefiles files.
+To assemble the workspace, populate the *geomdtk.stage* directory with `druid.zip` files which contain the Shapefiles files and `druid.xml`.

-    % bundle exec bin/assemble.rb --srcdir /var/geomdtk/current/workspace
+    % bundle exec bin/assemble.rb

 To project all Shapefiles into EPSG:4326 (WGS84), if needed: